Bringing the World Within Arm’s Reach.

 What’s Past is Prologue

 The telautograph was an early manifestation of a powerful technological concept.
 The device enabled real-time manipulation of a tool remotely over a communications network.
-The scope of the invention was limited to handwriting, but being as brilliant as he was, Gray must have seen the larger potential.
+The scope of the invention was limited to handwriting, but the potential was much larger.

-Imagine what Elisha Gray would have developed if he had today’s technologies at his disposal, like the Internet, 4G LTE (or newer) mobile networks, advanced sensors, augmented/virtual reality, and collaborative industrial robots.
+Imagine what Elisha Gray would have developed if he had today’s technologies at his disposal, like the Internet, 5G mobile networks, advanced sensors, virtual reality, and collaborative robots.
 (Well, that’s what we did.)